 Don’t forget seniors on Valentine’s Day!

 On Valentine’s Day we usually think about gifts for romance.
-Well, these past few years have been really tough for most seniors-not leaving home, few visitors, a disappearing social life… they could use a Valentine’s Day surprise this year!
+However, Valentine’s Day is a great time to remember seniors!
 Instead of giving your Mom or Grandmother (or Dad or Grandfather) flowers or candy, how about surprising them with something practical, that could improve their safety?
 The right equipment might extend or improve their independence, as well as help them feel loved.
 Just add a card and a bow, and yes, some chocolate!

 This blog is not medical advice, but for educational purposes.
 Please follow your personal health care teams advice, and see the medical disclaimer.